Next-Generation EMR: What Comes After Legacy

 - Mobile-first architecture: Designed from the start for phones and tablets, not ported from desktop.

-- Purpose-built for the care setting: Home health, hospice, SNF, and acute care all have different workflows.
+- Purpose-built for the care setting: Home health, hospice, and acute care all have different workflows.
 Next-gen EMRs are specialized.

 - Open interoperability: FHIR, open APIs, data portability, and bi-directional sync with existing EMRs during transition.